-The development lies within flood prone lands and has therefore presented the challenge of achieving a level of flood protection, balancing flood impacts from local and regional flooding, and considering the various ecological, groundwater and airport land use constraints mentioned above.
+The Williamtown Special Activation Precinct lies within flood prone lands and has therefore presented the challenge of achieving a level of flood protection, balancing flood impacts from local and regional flooding, and considering the various ecological, groundwater and airport land use constraints mentioned above.

-Bulk filling has been proposed to provide the flood protection to the development.
+Bulk filling has been proposed to provide the flood protection to the Structure Plan .
 However, adding to the bulk fill requirement is the need to provide additional filling to facilitate drainage of the site.
 To minimise the bulk fill, the stormwater strategy has adopted an internal distributed approach that looks to manage the quantity and quality closer to the source.
 A series of flat longitudinal wetlands and channels are proposed that are also able to convey floods while provide detention are proposed.
 Areas to the south of Cabbage Tree Road are also proposed to offset any residual flood impacts that cannot be managed on site.

 The central corridor contains a bio-conservation area which also acts as a detention basin and flood storage offset area.
-The future development obstructs overland flow heading south towards Cabbage Tree Road and also consumes the existing flood storage areas.
-The displaced floodwater is then distributed across the bio-conservation corridor and drains through designated floodways through the development.
-This provides a benefit to the development by limiting the distribution of impacts to the floodplain south of Cabbage Tree Road.
+The Structure Plan obstructs overland flow heading south towards Cabbage Tree Road and also consumes the existing flood storage areas.
+The displaced floodwater is then distributed across the bio-conservation corridor and drains through designated floodways through the Structure Plan.
+This provides a benefit to the Williamtown SAP by limiting the distribution of impacts to the floodplain south of Cabbage Tree Road.

-Flooding and Water Cycle Management measures to facilitate development
+Flooding and Water Cycle Management measures to facilitate Williamtown SAP